Portfolio Sustainability Framework

 Image

-As the framework continues to be embedded into the business strategy, data will continue to be refined, and additional benefits will be documented.
+As the framework becomes further embedded into the business strategy, data quality will continue to be refined, and additional sustainability benefits are expected to be captured.

-Based on current business plans, we expect the proportion of tier 1 products in the Crop Protection portfolio to reach 43% by 2030 (plus 6% vs 2023 profile).
+Based on current business plans, we expect the proportion of tier 1 products in the Crop Protection portfolio to reach 43% by 2030.

-Our internal decision criteria give overall preference to parameters that lead to products with higher tier positioning in the PSF.
+Our internal decision criteria give overall preference to parameters that typically lead to products with higher tier positioning in the PSF.
+New active ingredients introduced or planned for introduction between 2022-2030 are positioned in the top tiers.
 Our approach to sustainability is in line with our business targets, with higher tier products being more profitable overall.

-Targets for the combined Crop Protection and Seeds Field Crops portfolio will be set in 2026 after the first year of inclusion of Seeds Field Crops.
+Targets for the combined Crop Protection and Seeds Field Crops portfolio will be set in the second half of 2026 after the first year of inclusion of Seeds Field Crops.

 Our sustainability priorities